Published in the Fall 2014 issue of TechLine Invasive Plant News, Western Range & Wildlands Edition. Revised 6/2017.

 Jeremey Varley, Lemhi County Weed Superintendent in Salmon, Idaho is one cooperator in the regional effort.
 “The county has been controlling rush skeletonweed since 1999, but wind driven seed complicates our management program,” explains Varley.
 The weed is often widely dispersed on steep terrain that is difficult to access.

-Tordon® 22K at 32 fl oz/A is applied on Bureau of Land Management land since Milestone has not yet been approved for use by the agency.
+Tordon® 22K at 32 fl oz/A was applied on Bureau of Land Management land since Milestone was only recently approved for use by the agency.
 Milestone is more selective on desirable broadleaf plants than Tordon 22K.
 Tolerance of tree and shrubs to herbicide treatments can be found on the product label or within the Invasive Plant Management Guide for Natural Area Managers (http://bit.ly/milestoneguide).

 Both Gamett and Varley often wait until grass cures since rush skeletonweed will remain green later in the summer, making plants easier to locate.
 “Earlier in the season (May) or late fall would be a more optimal time to apply herbicide, but we miss too many rush skeletonweed plants because they are difficult to see,” explains Gamett.